Ericolony/QAOA/README.md

 # quantum_optimization #

-This repository includes the codes for the river detection project.
+This repository includes the codes for the quantum computing project.

 ## How to Use ##